 - STEP 1.
 Remove the retainers from the roof section and place them in the horizontal position. - STEP 2.
 Lower the roof section. - STEP 3.
-While applying force to the roof section, secure the roof to the enclosure using the %-inch large flat washers, %-inch standard washers, and %-16-inch ESNA nuts.
-It is recommended to tighten the center hardware first.
+While applying force to the roof section, secure the roof to the enclosure using the %-inch large flat washers, %-inch standard washers, and %-16 ESNA nuts.

+S&C recommends tightening the center hardware first.
 Additional roof hardware is shipped with the PME Pad-Mounted Gear.

-Note: A mechanical interlock, furnished in each door containing a Penta-Latch® Mechanism prevents the door from closing and latching when the roof section is not secured to the enclosure.
+Note: A mechanical interlock, furnished in each door containing a Penta-Latch Mechanism, prevents the door from closing and latching when the roof section is not secured to the enclosure.